Afghan TV Journalist Shot Dead In Kabul

 Police spokesman Basir Mujahid told Reuters that she was killed near her Kabul home by two unknown men on a motorbike.

 The motive behind the attack is not yet clear.
-Ariana News, one of the news outlets where she worked, quoted a security official saying "that the motive behind Ms. Mangal's assassination was a family and private matter."
+Ariana News, one of the news outlets where she worked, quoted a security official saying that "the motive behind Ms. Mangal's assassination was a family and private matter."

 "I have lost an intelligent and active daughter because of a family dispute issue," Mangal's father told the BBC.
 "I am asking the government why they could not protect my working daughter and I have lost her.
 I urge them to protect my other daughters and other women like them who come out of home and serve our society."